PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter16.md

-# Fearless Concurrency
+# FEARLESS CONCURRENCY

 Let's delve into each of these aspects:

-## Using Threads to Run Code Simultaneously
+## USING THREADS TO RUN CODE SIMULTANEOUSLY

 In Rust, you can create threads to run code concurrently using the `std::thread` module.
 Threads allow you to execute multiple pieces of code simultaneously, taking advantage of multi-core CPUs.
 Rust's ownership and borrowing rules ensure thread safety and prevent data races.